sorunokoe/Ikou/README.md

 ## There is always room to improve
 - [ ] UI/UX - make more user friendly, with beautiful charts
+- [ ] Friend detail page with compares of progress/achievements
 - [ ] Connect with new APIs
 - [ ] Push notifications: friend is online, look to report of analytics etc.
 - [ ] Feature: Steam Items with prices etc.